sid-agrawal/CellulOS-Docs/docs/source/user/user_configuration_options.md

 - `GPIPDDeletionDepth`: The PD deletion depth for resource space cleanup, see [Resource Space Cleanup Policy Depth](target_configuration_cleanup_policy).
 - `GPIRSDeletionDepth`: The RS deletion depth for resource space cleanup, see [Resource Space Cleanup Policy Depth](target_configuration_cleanup_policy).
 - `GPIServerEnabled`: A boolean option controlling whether or not to run the [GPI server](target_glossary_gpi_server), see also [test types](target_system_test_types).
 - `GPIBenchmarkMultiple`: A boolean option controlling whether or not to run benchmark tests (test with the `GPIBM` prefix) multiple times in one boot.
 If enabled, each benchmark test will be run 500 times.
+This option will be handled by the [benchmarking script](target_benchmarking).
+- `GPIExtractModel`: A boolean option controlling whether or not to extract the model state during tests.
+To use this option, tests should call `extract_model` from `test_shared.h`.
+All [system tests](target_system_tests), except for the benchmarks, will print a model state if this is enabled.

 (target_configuration_cleanup_policy)=
 ## Resource Space Cleanup Policy Depth